|Student NAMA Chapters||2018-2019 Accredited Chapters|

-To attend the annual Agri-Marketing Conference, and to participate in activities including TEAM NAMA, the National Marketing Competition, John Deere Signature Award, Innovative Ideas and various Scholarship Awards.
+To attend the annual Agri-Marketing Conference, and to participate in activities including the National Marketing Competition, the Sales Competition, John Deere Signature Award, Innovative Ideas and various Scholarship Awards.
 Attending the NAMA Conference provides students with an opportunity to establish personal contacts with marketing professionals throughout the United States and Canada.
 These contacts are valuable sources for career opportunities.

 To assist in making the transition from being a student to becoming a business professional.

 Just as professional NAMA chapters must meet criteria to retain national affiliation, so must student NAMA chapters.
 Specific requirements are outlined in the next section, but a well-developed chapter plan goes a long way in creating a viable and enthusiastic student NAMA chapter.